 I finished Joe Trippi’s book last night, The Revolution Will Not Be Televised: Democracy, the Internet, and the Overthrow of Everything.
 I marked hundreds of passages and dog-eared dozens of pages.
-This is one man’s insider view of how the Dean campaign revolutionized political campaigns forever, but more importantly, how “open source” politics will finally overthrow the top-down broadcast politics system we’ve been living with in the age of television.
+This is one man’s insider view of how the Dean campaign revolutionized political campaigns forever, but more importantly, how “open source” politics will finally overthrow the top-down broadcast politics system we’ve been living within the age of television.
 As one who decries the impact television has had on public discourse (I read Amusing Ourselves to Death: The Death of Public Discourse in the Age of Television ten or more years ago), morality, and health in this country, I am thrilled with Trippi’s book.

 He gets it.
-He gets how power is inevitably shifting away from governments and political parties and corporations who try to ramrod internally developed policies and plans down our throats to communities of organized citizens and customers who will no long allow this to happen.
+He gets how power is inevitably shifting away from governments and political parties and corporations who try to ramrod internally developed policies and plans down our throats to communities of organized citizens and customers who will no longer allow this to happen.
 Companies and organizations who re-invent themselves to catch this new wave will thrive and prosper; those who don’t will founder.

 But this is so non-intuitive and so counter to how business and government has been done in our lifetimes that I believe very few people will make this shift.